-Assessment of 2016 Long-Term Objectives by the Committee
+Assessment of 2017 Long-Term Objectives by the Committee

-The Committee reviewed the performance based portion (50%) of the 2016 grant.
-The 2016 Long-Term Objectives were approved by the Board of Directors in 2016, upon recommendation of the Committee.
-The Committee monitored on a quarterly basis the progress made by Management toward achieving said long-term objectives.
-As part of its duties and responsibilities and in conjunction with the end of period assessment, the Committee reviewed the achievements against the Corporation's 2016 Long-Term Objectives and thereafter met with Management and in camera for discussion and consideration of each element contained in the 2016 Long-Term Objectives, as presented by Management, and including Management's proposed payout.
+The HR Committee reviewed the performance based portion (50%) of the 2017 RSU grant.
+The 2017 Long-Term Objectives were approved by the Board of Directors in 2017, upon recommendation of the HR Committee.
+The HR Committee regularly monitored the progress made by Management toward achieving said long-term objectives.
+As part of its duties and responsibilities and in conjunction with the end of period assessment, the HR Committee reviewed and discussed with Management the assessment of achievements against the Corporation's 2017 Long-Term Objectives.
+Further to its review, the HR Committee postponed the approval of the 2017 RSU payout in order to re-evaluate the Corporation's approach in the determination of the long-term objectives and seek advice from Hugessen to assist the HR Committee in its assessment for the payout of the 2017 performance based of the RSU objectives.
+Following such review and taking into account Management's self-assessment, the HR Committee considered concurred with Management's performance over the last three years to be determined at an overall performance rate of 48%.